unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-10-hands-on-put-a-tts-bridge-through-a-model-free-test-bench.md

 ## Next Work

 The next technical step belongs in product acceptance, not this teaching fixture.
-That means repeating the bridge and TTS protocol checks against the final artifact, exercising cold start and outage behavior, performing human listening review separately, and testing rollback with authorized material kept inside the inference service boundary.
+That means repeating the bridge and TTS protocol checks against the final artifact from both the operator context and the actual client runtime, exercising cold start and outage behavior, confirming stack operations restore every managed process, performing human listening review separately, and testing rollback with authorized material kept inside the inference service boundary.

 The proposed restart policy from Part 9 is not part of this lab.
 It needs its own implementation, desired-state contract, bounded retry tests, explicit-stop test, discovery gating, restart counters, and exhausted-budget evidence before a future Hands-On exercise can present it as runnable behavior.